 In all instances the Headteacher must be informed.
-If the Headteacher is not available then the DSL should be advised.
+If the head teacher is not available then the DSL should be advised.

-If the allegation concerns the Headteacher then the Chair of Governors in a maintained school must be informed.

-In all situations regarding an allegation of abuse against a member of staff / volunteer / governor the school must not act alone and must seek advice and make a referral where necessary.
+If the allegation concerns the Headteacher then the CEO and Chair of the Trust in a MAT and the Chair of Governors in a maintained school must be informed.
+In all situations regarding an allegation of abuse against a member of staff/volunteer/governor the school must not act alone and must seek advice and make a referral where necessary.

-In such circumstances our Headteacher, or Chair of Governors (if the allegation is against the Headteacher) will:
+In such circumstances our Headteacher, or Chair of Governors (if the allegation is against the Headteacher) will: Contact the LADO for advice